hardik402/docker/README.md

     docker ps -a
     ```

-## Task: Building a docker image locally and executing it
+## Task 2: Building a docker image locally and executing it

 1. Clone this repository by executing the below command and `cd` into the
 directory.